riddhi-modi/Education-Website/README.md

 <h1>Education Project</h1>

 <h2>Description</h2>
-Real-world Education Website - Layout<br>
+Real-world Education Website - Responsive Layout<br>
 The Website has pages for various courses available along with blogs and other pages like About and Contact.

 <h2>Languages and Utilities Used</h2>